UDHISTRRA/snake_game/README.md

 # snake_game
-The game is entirely made up of HTL,CSS and JS
+The game is entirely made up of HTML,CSS and JS